Ratings & Reviews

 When we launched the Caring Stars award program in 2012, it was the first award program of its kind to recognize assisted living and memory care communities based on consumer ratings and reviews.
 Online reviews (and social media) were still relatively new to our industry, and we had the largest collection of senior care reviews online.
 By using this extensive feedback to highlight the best communities, we envisioned that the program would both help family caregivers and older adults in their search and selection for assisted living or memory care, and provide insights to community operators about the senior living preferences of residents and their family members.

 For the first five years of the program, the criteria stayed the same — we required a collection of recent and positive reviews, a high overall rating, and response to all negative reviews, for example — and only assisted living and memory care communities could qualify.
-For 2017, we’re raising the criteria bar significantly and will expand the program to include independent living communities, non-medical home care agencies, care homes, and assisted living and memory care communities.
-(If you want to qualify, contact our team to learn more — the deadline is Sep.
-30th).
+For 2017, we're raising the criteria bar significantly and will expand the program to include independent living communities, non-medical home care agencies, care homes, and assisted living and memory care communities.

 Before we head into this new territory, though, let's look back through the years and share some of the honoree highlights.
 As you'll see, previous years' Caring Stars have had twice as many inquiries and move-ins as partner listings without the award, achieved local media coverage, boosted staff morale, and differentiated from their competitors.